Aaron1615/Python/DataStructures/Lists/Readme.md

 # Lists

-This File will contain List data tructure implementations as well as the Node data Structure.
+This File will contain List data structure implementations as well as the Node data Structure.